HenriTEL/gitblog2/README.md

     Set `BASE_URL` with your blog's base url.
     This will automatically publish your blog on Cloudflare Pages when you push changes to your repo.
     It assumes your cloudflare project is named `blog` but if that's not the case you can add an `CLOUDFLARE_PROJECT` env to the workflow with the correponding name.
 3. In your repo's settings, go under `secrets/actions` to set the `CLOUDFLARE_ACCOUNT_ID` and `CLOUDFLARE_API_TOKEN` secrets based on your [Cloudflare API keys](https://developers.cloudflare.com/fundamentals/api/get-started/keys/#view-your-api-key).
-You don't need to setup `GITHUB_TOKEN` as it will be provided a run time by GitHub.
+Also setup a `RO_GITHUB_TOKEN` if you want to add social capabilities like a profile pic and links to social accounts.
+Go to <https://github.com/settings/tokens/> to generate a token with `read:user` access rights.

 ## Installation